Tipoca/repr/README.md

 **TODO**

 - Representation of the four units, or do we need them?
+(Decidability is affecting)
   - 1	as Seq::empty()
   - ⊤ as Inf(Interval::full())
   - ⊥ as a & b when a ≠ b